zzzprojects/Blazor-Tutorial/docs/pages/tutorials/component-reusability.md

 # Component Reusability

-In Blazor, you can easily add and reuse any component or components in other components by declaring them using HTML element syntax.
+In Blazor, you can easily add and reuse any component  in other components by declaring them using HTML element syntax.
 The markup for using a component looks like an HTML tag where the name of the tag is the component type.

 The following markup renders a Counter (counter.cshtml) instance.